stape-io/pipedrive-tag/README.md

 # PipeDrive tag for Google Tag Manager Server Side

+The PipeDrive tag for the server GTM communicates with the PipeDrive API.

+#### You can use this tag for:

+- Create new contacts
+- Create new leads

-## How to use the PipeDrive tag:
+## How to use PipeDrive tag

-TBD
+1. Add PipeDrive tag to the server GTM.
+2. Add PipeDrive API Key.
+3. Add contact email.

 ## Open Source